 Greetings from Calvary Lutheran High School Athletic Department!
 It is a privilege and honor to be a part of an institution that put’s Christ first and values personal relationships.
 We at Calvary are committed to excellence on the field and court but more importantly to building lifelong Christian leaders through our sports and activity programs.
 Our coaches are dedicated men and women who challenge and encourage our student-athletes to be all that God wants them to be and to gain valuable life experiences through team and individual competition.

-Calvary Lutheran High School offers a variety of sports for our students – including Baseball (boys), Cross Country (girls and boys), Softball (girls), Soccer (co-ed), and Volleyball (girls) in the fall; Archery (girls and boys), Basketball (girls and boys) and Cheerleading (girls) in the winter; Baseball (boys), Girls and Boys Track in the spring.
-We are also looking to possibly add golf and girls soccer.
+Calvary Lutheran High School offers a variety of sports for our students – including Baseball (boys), Cross Country (girls and boys), Softball (girls), and Volleyball (girls) in the fall; Archery (girls and boys), Basketball (girls and boys) and Cheerleading (girls) in the winter; Golf (co-ed), Baseball (boys), Girls and Boys Track in the spring.
 We are a member of the Missouri State High School Activities Association and the CCAA Conference.
 These give our student-athletes many opportunities for competition, recognition, and post-season play.
 As a student-athlete coming to Calvary our programs offer outstanding coaching, great facilities, and challenging competition to help you achieve your goals, have positive experiences, and be a witness for Christ.

 In His service,